16 Top-Rated Beaches in Maryland

 Many miles of coastline characterize the Mid-Atlantic state of Maryland.
 Annapolis, the state capital, is well known as the sailing headquarters of the world and, of course, is home to the U.S. naval training academy of the same name.

 Baltimore, the largest city in the state, offers the deepest port in the Chesapeake Bay and is home to the coast guard.
 Needless to say, this East Coast destination has a focus on water and the beach.
-Visitors will find lakes, ocean, and rivers, all complete with sandy shores to satisfy their beach vacation needs.
+Visitors will find lakes, oceans, and rivers, all complete with sandy shores to satisfy their beach vacation needs.

 Many of the top beaches are part of a larger park area offering a plethora of amenities for a full day of varied activities.
 Measuring in at over 3,000 miles of shoreline, Maryland is truly a state that takes water activities seriously.